 The Characteristics of the Arabic Alphabet

-Mastering Arabic script may take some time.
-Although the Arabic alphabet today only contains 28 official letters excluding the hamza, it has many differences to English.
+Mastering Arabic script may take some effort.
+Although the Arabic alphabet today only contains 28 official letters, excluding the hamza, it has many differences to English.
 Compared to Western languages, Arabic is a unicameral language in which upper and lower-case letters do not exist.
 It can thus be somewhat difficult for a beginner with the Arabic language to determine the beginning and end of sentences in an Arabic text.

 Arabic writing is done from right to left, which might be unusual for you, but it is done top to bottom, like most languages from around the world.

-- A written form of the letter on its own
+- a written form of the letter on its own

-- A written form of the letter at the beginning of a word
+- a written form of the letter at the beginning of a word

-- A written form of the letter in the middle of a word
+- a written form of the letter in the middle of a word

-- A written form of the letter at the end of a word
+- a written form of the letter at the end of a word.

 - ع and غ